SOGWA - INTERVIEW WITH A NOMAD COUPLE

 How do you spend your days?

 Since the animals are usually content, we can let them roam without worrying about them going too far away.
 This gives us time to meet up with old friends and cook together in our tents until it is time to herd the animals for water or bring them home.
 There are very few chores since we don’t milk the animals in the winter and only collect the dung on a needed basis.
-Some days we go high up on hills where there is phone reception and then connect with our friends in the village or go through social media.
+Some days we go high up on hills where there is phone reception and connect with friends in the village or go through social media.
 This is also a time to catch up on our prostrations and prayers.